 In some cases, you need to write custom code to handle the user activities while preparing the script.
-For example, a hotel booking site displays a list of the hotel along with their occupancy status (Booked/Available).
+For example, a hotel booking site displays a list of the hotels along with their occupancy status (Booked/Available).
 As per the business case, a user has to pick only that hotel which has occupancy status as ‘Available’.
-Let’s consider you replay the script with the recorded hotel which has already been booked while recording then the script will try to book the same booked hotel and server will refuse it and throw an error.
+Let’s consider you replay the script with the recorded hotel which has already been booked while recording then the script will try to book the same booked hotel and the server will refuse it and throw an error.
 At last, you will get the script failure message.
-Now, you need to write a custom logic which checks the occupancy status of the hotel first and then book the available hotel only.
+Now, you need to write a custom logic that checks the occupancy status of the hotel first and then book the available hotel only.
 In this scenario, you will perform flow debugging by inserting the correct business flow logic in the script.

 You must have the basic knowledge of coding (like C language) to direct the execution flow in the right direction.
 The basic knowledge includes a command on conditional and iteration statements, declaration of variables, calling a function etc. Let’s try to understand the important flow control statements used in the LoadRunner: